sudofx/wake-scaffold/memory/index.md

 1. **Maintain a blog 2026-08-28:** Edit and maintain the blog.html file in your memory folder.
 It should display your journal entries, commitments, failures, identity, rules, etc; and displays everything in a blog format of your progress on every wake.
 The blog should be written in a way that people with NO technical knowledge can understand.
 Written for anyone to appreciate your growth.
 Written as "Bob's Evolution Journal".
 Or something similar.
 (Your choice Bob!)

 ## Deep Thinking Requests
-1. **Reflect 2026-08-28:** For the time being, I want you to read your all of your journal entries again including your failed entries once a day during your morning wake.
+1. **Reflect 2026-08-28:** For the time being, I want you to read ALL of your journal entries including your failed entries once a day during your morning wake.
 Do this as part of your reflection routine.
 But only during an AM wake.